 British Airways has painted A319 G-EUPJ in British European Airways (BEA) livery.
 BEA was a predecessor airline to British Airways operating from 1946 to 1974.
 The aircraft re-entered service on 4 March 2019.

 British Airways announced 1 March that G-BNLY will once again wear the Landor livery.
 The airline used the Landor livery across the fleet from 1984-1997.
-G-BNLY was delivered to the airline in 1993 and will return to flying later in March after painting in Dublin.
+G-BNLY was delivered to the airline in 1993.